- Sashité for Developers

 Combined modifier matrix (useful for testing)

-All combinations for a style letter C and a piece letter K:
+All combinations for Style letter C and Piece letter K:

 | QPI | Side | State | Terminal |